-The subject property comprises a two storey plus attic mid terraced villa with single storey rear extension located within the popular Netherlee district of Glasgow, where surrounding properties are similar in age and character.
+The subject property comprises an extended semi-detached villa located within popular Giffnock district, lying to the south of Glasgow City Centre, where surrounding properties are similar in age and character.

-More than adequate local shopping, education and public transport facilities are available close by.
-There is a lane to the rear of the property.
+Adequate local shopping, educational and public transport facilities are available close by.

 At the time of inspection the property was found to be well maintained having regard to its age and character.
-A small number of items were noted to be requiring attention, and repairs should be carried out to these in early course to prevent any further damage to the property.
+A small number of items were noted to be requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.